MiguelCastillo/bit-bundler/docs/Examples.md

 ### Multiprocess

 bit-bundler can process module dependencies in parallel in child processes.
-To enable this feature you need to set multiprocess to true, which starts one child process.
+To enable this feature you need to set multiprocess to true, which starts two child process.
 Or set it to a number to specify the number of child processes to start.
 I have found that the sweet spot for large projects is 4.

 ##### [source code](https://github.com/MiguelCastillo/bit-bundler/tree/master/examples/multiprocess)